THOUGHTS ON GUITAR SIZES

 The player is the music, not the instrument.

-Tonally, any guitar body size works perfectly for any music style or genre.
+Tonally, any guitar body size can work perfectly for any music style or genre.

-Only if you are playing live acoustically, with no amplification with loud instruments (banjo, violin, bagpipes etc), does guitar size become a concern.
+Guitar size only becomes a concern if you are playing live acoustically, with no amplification with loud instruments (banjo, violin, trumpets, bagpipes etc).

-Fingerstyle guitar need not be limited to an OM: Bert Jansch, John Renbourn, and Michael Hedges played a Dreadnought, & Duck Baker a classical.
+Fingerstyle guitar need not be limited to an OM: Bert Jansch, John Renbourn, & Michael Hedges played it on a Dreadnought, & Duck Baker a classical.

 Bluegrass does not only emanate from dreadnought guitars: Normal Blake’s 00 12 fret.